NicolasHug/nicolashug.github.io/_posts/2017-06-17-matrix_facto_4.md

   from the BellKor team ('*SVD*' corresponds to equation (5)).
 They are the guys who won the $1M of the Netflix Prize.
 - PCA can be used for a lot of fun stuff, not just messing around with creepy faces.
-Jonathon Shlens [Tutorial](https://arxiv.org/abs/1404.1100) provides great insights on PCA as a diagonalization process, and its link to SVD.
+Jonathon Shlens' [Tutorial](https://arxiv.org/abs/1404.1100) provides great insights on PCA as a diagonalization process, and its link to SVD.
 I haven't read this [Stanford course notes](http://theory.stanford.edu/~tim/s15/l/l9.pdf) in detail, but it looks